brick/varexporter/README.md

     })()
     ```

-- Finally, if the class does not meet any of the conditions above, it is exported using reflection, which looks like:
+- Finally, if the class does not meet any of the conditions above, it can be exported using reflection, which looks like:

     ```php
     (static function() {